In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 - WordPress User Management Guide

 Most of the errors or issues described in the sections below may prevent you from accessing your WordPress admin login page.
 If, after going through the sections below you still cannot log into your admin area, then go here:

 WordPress Theme Or Plugin Issues

-To troubleshoot issues related to WordPress themes and plugins, see these tutorials:
+To troubleshoot errors related to WordPress themes and plugins, see the tutorials below: